znss1989/serpent-slayer/_posts/2021-05-16-tackle-with-binary-trees-in-python.markdown

         self.left, self.right = left, right
 ```

 Sometimes the node object definition also includes a parent field (which is null for the root).
-If that is indeed the case, it can be used to find the lowest common ancestor of two nodes in a binary tree, which is given below.
+If that is indeed the case, it can be used to find the lowest common ancestor (LCA) of two nodes in a binary tree, which is given below.

 ```python
 def lca(node0: BinaryTreeNode,